Understanding Webhooks: The Basics

 Stripe is also using webhook to help you get an instant notification on your accounting application whenever a person submits a payment.

-Hence, webhook is an amazing tool for making it easier for you to track email, message, and data delivery.
+Hence, web hook is an amazing tool for making it easier for you to track email, message, and data delivery.
 It can also help you get alerts about clicks, views, and message failures.

-You must use webhooks if you want to include a unique feature in your application that may send out automatic updates on an event that has happened in another application linked to your account.
+You must use webhooks if you want to include a unique feature in your application that can send out automatic updates on an event that has happened in another application linked to your account.

 Moreover, Webhooks are adaptable enough to let developers immediately receive data, enabling them to monitor, interpret, and react to it in any way they consider appropriate.